phantom22/Base-n/README.md

 ---

-**IMPORTANT**: this script is supposed to work only with positive integers, every other variating may not give the expected result!
+**IMPORTANT**: this script is supposed to work only with positive integers, every other variation won't give the expected result!

 ### Have fun!